 - The future of the employment market will lean heavily towards the computer and technology fields.
 If you want to be instantly employable, then this is the industry you should set your sights on.
 There are many career paths to follow in the computers and technology field, and it’s hard to go wrong with any one that you choose.

-With the rapid advancement in technology innovation, the computers and technology field offers a fast-paced career.
+What’s it Like Working in the Computers & Technology Field?With the rapid advancement in technology innovation, the computers and technology field offers a fast-paced career.
 Whether you’re a computer repair technician or a software engineer, you’re constantly standing on the threshold of new discoveries and technological breakthroughs.
 You start and end your day exploring the ways in which machines and computers can change the world.
 If you want your computers and technology resume to stand out, then you need to show an ongoing dedication to education and training.